Basseybd/afrovibe/README.md

 ##Todo:

-fix duration of search bar
-general formating
+general formating espectiyl for small screens

+#Nav bar
-scroll effect for the announcement bar fix search fix manuel carosel fix grid
+scroll effect for the nav bar
+unify the button and search box in the nav bar fix duration of search bar

+#sections
+add dropdown to featured shop

+#to add
+footer